‘Teen Wolf’ Boss Reveals A Fearful Future For ‘Pariahs’ In Season 6B

 “It’s really his evolution as a character, from a naive lovestruck innocent kid to the leader of a supernatural underground, Beacon Hills,” says Davis.

-The Teen Wolf creator says the entire atmosphere of the show will change, or possibly revert to the way things were in the beginning episodes of Teen Wolf, when the supernatural beings were hidden and unknown.
+The Teen Wolf creator says the entire atmosphere of the show will change or possibly revert to the way things were in the beginning episodes of Teen Wolf, when the supernatural beings were hidden and unknown.
 There will be an overriding fear spreading throughout the Beacon Hills community and that’s something Scott and his friends will have to deal with.

 “6B is very much about Scott and his friends becoming outsiders again, becoming pariahs, and about fear of the other, fear of the outsider, which is also a reflection of our current cultural political climate.”